05nelsonm/kotlin-components/RELEASING.md

 ### Macos

-- Spin up VM of Macos BigSur and ensure USB pass through worked for the YubiKey
+- Spin up VM of macOS BigSur and ensure USB pass through worked for the YubiKey
-    - Should ask for PIN to login
+    - Should ask for PIN to log in

 - Sign a random `.txt` file (gpg tty for YubiKey PIN + gradle build don't mix)
 ```